jsenv/core/docs/execution/execution.md

 ### mirrorConsole

-Default value:
+If you don't pass this option, the default value will be:

 ```js
 true
 ```

-When true, platform logs are also written in the terminal.
+When true, logs of the launched browser or node process will also be logged in your terminal.

 ### stopOnceExecuted

-Default value:
+If you don't pass this option, the default value will be:

 ```js
 false